ScottyFillups/timbre/README.md

-# strife
+# timbre

-Simple chatting app made with node.
-Check it out here: https://strifejs.herokuapp.com/
+A weird combination of Skype and Discord.
+The web app generates an invite URL which starts an audio/video call with the person you sent it to.
+Check it out [here](https://timbrejs.herokuapp.com/)